Ismail Amirkhizi: Life and careers

-During the Mohammad Khiabani's uprising in 1920, Amirkhizi joined the uprising and became a member of the "uprising board of directors" at Mohammad Khiabani suggestion.
+During the Mohammad Khiabani's uprising in 1920, Amirkhizi joined the uprising and became a member of the "uprising board of directors" at Mohammad Khiabani's suggestion.
 He was the one who suggested that the name of Azerbaijan be changed to Azadistan.
 Amirkhizi was one of Khiabani's supporters and advisers during the uprising (6 April 1920 to 14 September 1920).

 After the suppression of the uprising and Khiabani's assassination, Amirkhizi suddenly withdrew from politics and turned to cultural affairs.
 Until 1934, he was in charge of running the "Mahmoudieh" High School in Tabriz.
-After that, he was transferred to Tehran and became the director of the Dar ul-Funun high school.
+After that, he was transferred to Tehran and became the director of the Dar al-Fonun high school.
 In 1942, he returned to Tabriz and became the director of one of Azerbaijan culture centers, but twenty months later he was transferred to Tehran at his own request.
-In 1946, he was re-elected as the head of the Dar ul-Funun.
+In 1946, he was re-elected as the head of the Dar al-Fonun.

 In 1947, Amirkhizi was elected as high Inspector of the Ministry of Culture and Islamic Guidance.
 He retired in July 1949.

 Mehdi Bayani, Expert in Persian manuscripts (founder of the National Library of Iran and professor of University of Tehran), has mentioned Ismail Amirkhizi as one of the calligraphers of Nastaliq calligraphy and as one of the students of Mirhossein Khoshnevis (a famous calligrapher in Iran).